miguelrios0517/AppointmentManager/README.md

 Appointment Manager is available online: https://appointment-management-s-df6d3.web.app/

-*Email and password are used for authentication only.
+*Email and password are for authentication only.
 You could use a fake email if you'd prefer (nothing is emailed to you) *

 Use Appointment Manager to keep track of your interpreting appointments!
 This program was originally designed and developed for a medical interpreter who needed a more efficient way to manage their patients, appointments, providers, documentation and more.